Skip to main content

 The arteries supplying the heart can narrow and impair blood flow, causing inflammation and hardening of the blood vessel walls.

-Therefore, it is recommended to reduce cholesterol levels and not smoke, diabetes, and obesity, as they are risk factors.
+Therefore, it is recommended to reduce cholesterol levels and not smoke, diabetes, kidney stones and obesity, as they are risk factors.

 Angina